rustshop/flakebox/docs/README.md

 # Rustshop Flakebox - Rust dev experience we can share and love.

-Flakebox is to your Rust project DX (RDX!), what NixOS is to your OS, or home-manager to your home directory.
+Flakebox is to your Rust project dev environment, what NixOS is to your OS, or home-manager to your home directory.

 This means, you can: